Jigawa State College of Education and Legal Studies: Admission Requirements

-Aspirants seeking admission to Jigawa State College of Islamic and legal studies must have 5 credit pass in West africa examination council (WAEC), National Examination Council(NECO) and must have the Equivalent cut of 100 mark in joint Admission matriculation Board Examination Jamb for the year.
+Aspirants seeking admission to Jigawa State College of Education and Legal Studies, Ringim must have 5 credit pass in West africa examination council (WAEC), National Examination Council (NECO) and must have the Equivalent cut of 150 mark in joint Admission matriculation Board Examination Jamb for Undergraduate Programmes and 100 marks for NCE Programmes.

 Partnership

-Jigawa state college partner with Sule Lamido University Keffi, in other to promote research and Foster academy excellency within the both institutions.
+Jigawa state college partner with Usmanu Danfodiyo University Sokoto and Federal University Dutse, in other to promote research and Foster academy excellency within the both institutions.